By Lawrence “Buddy” Martin

 It was in 1971.
 Betty and I had pastored a UPC Church and afterwards went into full-time evangelistic ministry.

 It was in Los Alamos that we became acquainted with some non-Pentecostal believers.
 While they did not attend any of our services, oddly enough they befriended us.
-(One of those God arrangements.)
+(One of those God arrangements.
+They happen often on the path of life.)

 I could not help but notice how these non-Pentecostals seemed so different.
-There was a spiritual composure in their life that stirred my heart.
+They had a spiritual composure in their life that stirred me deeply.
 Little did I know that these believers were carrying the signs of a composed walk of righteousness.
-They were secure in their salvation.

 It reminded me of what the Prophet Isaiah said,